hardbyte/qabot/README.md

 # qabot

-Query local or remote files or databases with natural language queries powered by `langchain` and `openai`.
+Query local or remote files with natural language queries powered by `langchain` and `gpt-3.5-turbo` and `duckdb` 🦆.

 Works on local CSV files: